JacksonChiy/turtlebot_manual/Installation_manual.md

-After booting up the Raspberry Pi,  go to /etc/netplan from (home?) directory and edit 50-cloud-init.yaml file as described above.
+After booting up the Raspberry Pi,  go to /etc/netplan from root(/) directory and edit 50-cloud-init.yaml file as described above.